 The Constructability Score for a particular formwork system is the product of the percentage of area using the formwork system and its corresponding allocated points.
 For vertical formwork, the area would be the contact area of the formwork system whereas for horizontal formwork, the area would be the floor area.
 The Constructability Scores for different formwork systems adopted are then summed up to arrive at the Constructability Score of the total formwork system.
 All formwork system must be accounted for, except for those used in the basement / sub-structural works.
-The points allocated to different formwork systems which are classified into various bands are given in Table 1 and the total points achievable under this section are 30 points.
+Formwork systems are classified into different bands according to their productivity as assessed and the points allocated to the different formwork systems are given in Table 1.
+The total points achievable under this section are 30 points.